 This method of sculpting characters is so addictive that it slowed me down when I was writing the book.

-After you’ve made a few faces it’s really easy to see the beginning of features on a lump of clay.
-That’s a good thing, of course – but once you find a face, even if you didn’t intend to, you just have to get out your tools and bring it to life.
+After you’ve made a few faces you almost can’t stop yourself from seeing features on a lump of clay.
+That’s a good thing, of course – but once you find a face (even if you didn’t intend to) you might just have to get out your tools and bring it to life.

 That happened several times when I just needed a photo of a plain old lump of clay for a chapter heading.
 I’d pull some clay out of the bag, get it situated in front of the camera, and then I’d see a face on it.

 Then all work came to a grinding halt while I played with my clay.
 I finally hid the bag of clay from myself so I could finish my book. 😉

 After doing just a few more minor things to get the book online (technical stuff, you know), it’s now on Amazon.com in both paperback and Kindle versions.